Call: 0131 3708028 | Email: annja@anlofin.com

 • Replacing baths, basins, and toilets – only if like for like as this is classed as building repairs

-If the landlord makes a claim on their insurance, they cannot also get the full expense as a deduction.
-The difference between the expense and the income however can be deducted.
+If the landlord claims their insurance, they cannot also get the full expense as a deduction.
+The difference between the expense and the income, however, can be deducted.

 Note: Capital expenses are not allowable for tax deduction but can be included in the cost of the property and will decrease your capital gains tax liability in the future.
 Keep a record of all your capital expenses and be sure to include them in your future tax returns.